illyfrancis/scribble/docs/draft.md

     Have an alert process to generate a warning if VUS 4 or VUS 4 PROV have been sent but VUS 5 or VUS 5 PROV have not been received within a specified period of time

-Question remains:
+Questions remain:

 * Who is alerted
-* What is the medium of delivery (UI, Email etc)
+* What is the medium of notification (UI dashboard, Email etc)
 * What is contained in a warning
 * Should the warning be generated only once

-## Development approach
-* map components to stream

-## Tool selections - ???
-* Java version 6 or 7
-* Actor model
-* Graph DB
-* DI framework?

-## NFR? concerns

-## Resource dependencies
-* Availability of MQ resources

-## Assumptions on NFR (lowest priority)
-* Transaction volume
-* the number of SEB's clients, or the number accounts for SEB's business
-* For capacity estimates/planning etc
-    * Redundancy
-* Latency and throughput requirements
+In the absence of detail requirements, ` UTR Core ` will manage the detection of alert condition but the notification of alerts may be a part of an overall P6 operational administrative infrastructure.